 I wanted to include spaetzle as a side dish in the new book I'm working on.
 As I searched for something other than a colander to press the batter through, there, beckoning from a bin of kitchen utensils as if actually waving to me, was the Badass Perforated (aka Egg) Spoon.
 Would it work?
 Lo, I scooped up a spoonful and pressed the batter through it into the boiling water.
 When the batter was through, I scooped up another spoonful.
 Worked like a charm!

 I will now be making spaetzle, the homemade pasta translating from German as "little sparrows," more often.
 The recipe below comes from my partner in Charcuterie and Salumi, Brian Polcyn, as I can't give out the recipe that Little, Brown will be publishing.
 (But, shh, my ratio basically works out to 1:3:3 by weight, egg to liquid to flour, plus seasoning and fresh herbs—plug that into your Ratio app and see how it works!)
-Brian's batter is considerable stiffer, almost like a dough.
+Brian's batter is considerably stiffer, almost like a dough.

 Once cooked, these little birds can be sautéed in butter as a side dish or added to soups.
 Absolutely delicious and satisfying.
 I recommend experimenting with different flours, such as my current favorite, spelt.
 See also the interesting rye spaetzle gratin from the NYTimes (link below).